Ether1Project/ethofs-sdk/README.md

 ```

 ## Setup
-To start, simply require the ethoFS SDK and set up an instance with your ethoFS Upload Address/Key.
-Register a new upload address: [ethoFS Uploads](https://ethofs.com/uploads.html).
+To start, simply require the ethoFS SDK and set up an instance with your ethoFS Upload Address/Key (Etho Protocol Key).
+Register a new upload address using the addUser function or by registering at: [Etho Protocol Uploads](https://uploads.ethoprotocol.com).

 ## Initialization Without Authentication
 ```javascript